Understand

 Visas

-[edit]A long list of countries are exempted from visas [1], which includes all Commonwealth and EU member countries.
-All visitors must have a passport valid for a further 4 months and an onward ticket.
+[edit]A long list of countries are exempted from visas, which includes all Commonwealth and EU member countries.
+All visitors must have a passport valid for 6 months on arrival, an onward ticket and confirmed accommodation.
 On arrival, you will be allowed an initial stay of up to 30 days, extended one month at a time for up to 4 months.

 By boat